 What Factors Affect Your Credit Score?

-According to the Fair Isaac Corporation, the company that created the FICO credit scoring algorithm, these are the factors that can result in a bad credit score:
+According to the Fair Isaac Corp., the company that created the FICO credit-scoring algorithm, these are the factors that can result in a bad credit score:

 - Payment history: 35%

 - New credit: 10%